f0cker/pypal/README.md

 - [x] Top x base words by country
 - [x] Top x base words by name
 - [x] Geomap using location coordinates mapped from matched basewords by location
+- [x] count of passwords based on a country/place
+- [x] top 10 most popular words/name
+- [x] show users with shared passwords
+- [x] show users with blank passwords
+- [x] how many passwords are non-compliant with policy
+- [x] domain admins etc

 Todo:

 - [ ] password complexity (character sets)
 - [ ] crack time
 - [ ] count based on a name
-- [ ] count of passwords based on a country/place
 - [ ] based on multiple words
 - [ ] based on common password pattern
-- [ ] top 10 most popular words/name
 - [ ] top 10 masks
 - [ ] top 10 masks by position in password
 - [ ] top 10 passwords